Aaron-Bopp/TIM/50_Projects/Using spaced repetition for your conceptual notes.md

-This process heavily leverages [[my TO(DO) and EVER(GREEN) structure]], and the interlinked nature of [[evergreen notes]] ^[[Evergreen notes should be densely linked](https://notes.andymatuschak.org/z2HUE4ABbQjUNjrNemvkTCsLa1LPDRuwh1tXC)] to create connections and structures that work with our brain rather than against our brain: [[Nodes in the second brain are an abstraction of our first brain]]
+This process heavily leverages [[my TO(DO) and EVER(GREEN) structure]], and the interlinked nature of [[evergreen notes]] ^[[Evergreen notes should be densely linked](https://notes.andymatuschak.org/z2HUE4ABbQjUNjrNemvkTCsLa1LPDRuwh1tXC)] to create connections and structures that work with our brain rather than against our brain: [[A second brain should mirror how we think]]

 ## How I rate notes during daily spaced repetition review